rbuchberger/objective_elements/README.md

  ## Limitations

 * It doesn't know a single HTML element on its own, so it does nothing to ensure your HTML is valid.
-Garbage in, garbage out.

 * A parent tag can't put siblings on the same line.
 You can either do this (with `oneline: true` on the strong tag):

     ```html